liewsanmin/liewsanmin.github.io/_posts/2016-08-24-benefits-working-as-a-coop.md

 ---
-title: "Experience Working as a CoOp"
+title: "Experience Working as a CoOp at Turck Inc"
 layout: post
 date: 2016-08-24
 blog: true